Watch this video and discover some of East Lothian's top golfing spots. Video by Gary Eunson.

 Aberdeen Asset Management Ladies Scottish Open

-See the top names in ladies golf battle it out in the Aberdeen Asset Management Ladies Scottish Open at Dundonald Links in Ayrshire & Arran.
+See the top names in ladies golf battle it out in the Aberdeen Asset Management Ladies Scottish Open at Dundonald Links from 24 - 26 July in Ayrshire & Arran.
 This Ladies European Tour event presented by EventScotland is a three-day event boasting a unique and innovative format in the guise of a pro-am tournament.
-Amateurs will compete alongside leading Scottish professionals like Mhairi McKay and Carly Booth.
+Amateurs will compete alongside leading Scottish professionals like Catriona Matthew and Carly Booth.

 Set on the beautiful Ayrshire coast and offering views of the serene Isle of Arran and Holy Island, the Ladies Scottish Open at Dundonald Links is a tournament where you can see the best of women’s golfing talent in beautiful surroundings.
-This a must-see event on the golfing calendar.
+This must-see event is free to attend.

 Scottish Hydro Challenge

 Founded in 2006, the Scottish Hydro Challenge takes place in Aviemore each June and is considered one of the premier events on the Challenge Tour, welcoming both international players such as Rafael Cabrera-Bello and Matteo Manassero and local talents including Scott Jamieson and Paul Lawrie.

 Tickets are available for just £1 for children and from £5 for adults.